 HM Headshot.jpg

 A licensed California attorney and an arts leader, Mohr works at the intersection of art and social change as a Fellow with the Sustainable Economies Law Center (SELC).
-She co-leads the Artist Legal Cafe, a collaboration with SELC and Vital Arts.

 AFFILIATIONS

-—Fellow, Sustainable Economies Law Center (current)
+— Fellow, Sustainable Economies Law Center (current)

-—Fellow, CA for the Arts’ Grassroots Artist Advocacy Program (2025)
+— Fellow, CA for the Arts’ Grassroots Artist Advocacy Program (2025)

-—Member, Cooperative Professionals Guild (current)
+— Member, Cooperative Professionals Guild (current)

-—Lawyer Referral Panel, California Lawyers for the Arts (current)
+— Lawyer Referral Panel, California Lawyers for the Arts (2024-25)

-—Thought Partner/Artist Mentor, National Center for Choreography’s Creative Administration Research (2024-current)
+— Thought Partner/Artist Mentor, National Center for Choreography’s Creative Administration Research (2024-current)

-—Board Member, Southern Exposure (current)
+— Board Member, Southern Exposure (current)

-—Stewardship Committee, Non Profit Democracy Network (2020-21)
+— Stewardship Committee, Non Profit Democracy Network (2020-21)

-Creating New Futures, Contracts Working Group, White Caucus, Co-Author of “Notes for Equitable Funding” (2021-2023)
+Creating New Futures, Contracts Working Group, White Caucus (2021-2023)

 Mohr’s book about activist cultural work, Shifting Cultural Power: Case Studies and Questions in Performance, was published in 2020 by the National Center for Choreography.
 She is a contributor to Artists on Creative Administration (2024), edited by Tonya Lockyer and also published by the National Center for Choreography.
+She co-authored Notes for Equitable Funding (2022) as a part of Creating New Futures.

 NCCA cover_rev2.jpg